queryluke/masseffect-5e/static/data/spells/electric_slash.md

   description: Creatures that fail the saving throw are paralyzed until the end of
     their next turn.
 ---
-Spend X tech points to unleash a wave of electric energy in an 8m cone originating from you.
+Fabricate an electrified whip that lashes out in front of you in an 8m cone.
 Each creature must make a Constitution saving throw.
-On a failed save, a creature takes Xd8 lightning damage or half as much damage on a successful one.
+On a failed save, a creature takes 7d6 lightning damage or half as much damage on a successful one.

+__At Higher Levels__: When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 2d6 for each spell slot above the 2nd.